dwalsunny/Snake_on_Python/README.md

 # Snake_on_Python

-The game snake coded in Python.
-The code can be run via a shell such as Bash or python shell.
+The game snake implemented in Python.

+How to bulild/use:
+  1. Run the file via CLI or using an IDE
+  2. Run on CLI
+        python snake.py